Facelift

 A key factor in any successful facelift surgery is incision placement.
 It is a common understanding that the incisions must be kept as short as possible—while still allowing the surgeon access to the necessary layers and structures beneath the skin—in order to minimize scarring.
 What is even more important, however, is that the incisions remain as unobtrusive as possible.
 The goal is that they won’t be noticed once they have healed.
 Incisions that distort the sideburns or that are visible in front of the ear—even if they are short or small—should not be tolerated.

-Dr. Cross has noticed that plastic surgeons often shorten their incisions, but still leave the skin around the ear and neck with a puckered and bunched appearance.
+Dr. Cross and Dr. Lyons have noticed that plastic surgeons often shorten their incisions but still leave the skin around the ear and neck with a puckered and bunched appearance.
 As is evident in the photograph here, when the incision is positioned correctly, it is nearly impossible to see—even when the hair is pulled back.

 *Results May Vary